Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Incomplete Information Game

-The literature often refers to the expected payoff $U_i$ as ``\textit{interim} expected payoff'' as opposed to ``\textit{ex ante} expected payoff'', but we avoid using this term because we take the belief map profile as a primitive, and there is no notion of an \textit{ex ante} stage in our setting.
+We write $U_i(\gamma_i,\gamma_{-i};t_i)$ and $u_i(a_i,a_{-i},t)$ with $\gamma_{-i} \eqdef (\gamma_j)_{j \ne i}$ and $a_{-i} \eqdef (a_j)_{j \ne i}$, abusing notation.\footnote{ The literature often refers to the expected payoff $U_i$ as ``\emph{interim} expected payoff'' as opposed to ``\emph{ex ante} expected payoff''.
+We avoid using the former term because we take the belief map profile as a primitive, and there is no notion of an \emph{ex ante} stage in our setting. } This completes the description of the incomplete information game $G$.
+We define a Bayesian equilibrium as follows (\citeay{Simon:03:IJM}, \citeay{VanZandt:10:JET}, and \citeay{Maschler/Solan/Zamir:20:GameTheory}).